gicait/geoserver-rest/README.md

 ### Contribution

 Geoserver-rest is the open source library written in python and contributors are needed to keep this library moving forward.
 Any kind of contributions are welcome.
+Here are the basic rule for the new contributors:

+1. Please use the request library for the http request.
+2. One feature per pull request (If the PR is huge, you need to create a issue and discuss).
+3. Please add the update about your PR on the [change log documentation](https://github.com/gicait/geoserver-rest/blob/master/docs/source/change_log.rst#master-branch) as well.

 ### Acknowledgements